Russian teenager Kostornaia wins NHK Trophy for 2nd GP title - WHIZ News

-SAPPORO, Japan (AP) — Teenager Alena Kostornaia won the women’s free skate on Saturday to claim her second title of the season at the NHK Trophy and complete a sweep of the International Skating Union’s Grand Prix series by Russian women.
+SAPPORO, Japan (AP) — Teenager Alena Kostornaia captured her second title of the season Saturday at the NHK Trophy to complete a sweep of the Grand Prix series by Russian women.

+Two-time Olympic champion Yuzuru Hanyu of Japan breezed to victory in the men’s event, landing four quadruple jumps.

+“For now, I’m happy that I was able to get through … stayed healthy, had no pain and no injuries,” he said.

+Olympic silver medalists Wenjing Sui and Cong Han of China won the pairs, and four-time world champions Gabriella Papadakis and Guillaume Cizeron of France took the ice dance.

-Kostornaia opened with a triple axel-double toeloop combination but stumbled on the landing of her next jump, another triple axel.
-The 16-year-old skater added six more triple jumps to finish with 154.96 points for a total of 240.00.
+Kostornaia opened her free skate with a triple axel-double toeloop combination but stumbled on the landing of her next jump, another triple axel.
+The 16-year-old added six more triple jumps to finish with 154.96 points for a total of 240.00.

-Local favorite Rika Kihira landed two triple axels and finished second with 231.84 points, while Olympic champion Alina Zagitova was third with 217.99 points.
+Japan’s Rika Kihira landed two triple axels and finished second with 231.84 points while Olympic champion Alina Zagitova of Russia was third with 217.99.

 Zagitova, fourth after the short program, opened with a triple lutz-triple loop combination and scored high points for a triple flip and another triple lutz later in her routine.